vcerny01/website/content/articles/2022/self-improvement.md

 >“Victory awaits him who has everything in order, luck some people call it.
 Defeat is certain for him who has neglected to take necessary precautions in time; this is called bad luck.” – Roald Amundsen

-I've always been concerned with making myself more effective.
+I've always been concerned with making myself more productive and healthy.
 When I was 13, I had already tried fasting, cold showers, meditation and lots of other popular self-improvement advice.
 But due to my grindset, I haven't milked this knowledge enough.
 I could improve.

 So I've made a list of some healthy habits I'd like to implement.
 I'll put some effort into them and see what sticks.

 ---

 ### List

-Note: I don't have a problem with social media and I work out regularly, so some of the most popular habits are missing from this list.

 - #### Dual N-Back